Fear of Confrontation-Why Many Writers Pick Pen Names to Write Fearlessly?

 So here is the story of Ahmed Naji; a writer from Egypt who now resides in the USA with his wife.
 His book Using Life gathered international praise for the fearless portrayal of current Egyptian society and in spite of the fact that initially, the Egyptian censorship approved his masterful writing, he later faced trial and was sent to prison for two years.
 Though he was released after ten months and after a retrial, he had to pay a fine for free speech and finally had to flee his country to live a life of exile.

 The second anecdote is of Tal Al-Mallouhi; she was a Syrian student, a very young 19-year-old.
 She had her own blog of poetry and social commentary.
 In December 2009 she was called forth by State Security who accused her of leaking data to other countries.
 Even without any proof, she was withheld for nine months just on the basis of suspicion.
 Without substantial evidence, the court still found her guilty, and she was charged with 5 years of imprisonment.
-Though State security in 2013 claimed that she was let go,but to date, her friends or family have not heard from Al-Mallouhi.
+Though State security in 2013 claimed that she was let go, to date, her friends or family have not heard from Al-Mallouhi.
 I think one can now understand why the writers fear confrontation.
-So the rapidly right shifting world does not care about rights, pun intended.
+So the rapidly right-shifting world does not care about rights, pun intended.

-Sometimes writers prefer to use pseudonyms to also protect their own family from the aftermath caused by the content of what has been written.
+Sometimes writers prefer to use pseudonyms to also protect their own families from the aftermath caused by the content of what has been written.
 Samuel Langhorne Clemens chose the pseudonym Mark Twain for his own literary freedom and for the aforementioned reason.
 There are also instances when a writer chooses a pseudonym to explore another genre.
 Agatha Christie chose the pseudonym Mary Westmacott to write six romantic novels and kept that a secret for 20 years!

 In conclusion, the choice of taking up a pseudonym by a writer is mainly due to fear, fear of the impact the words can create, and at times for the fear that it may not create an impact!